tscircuit/autorouting/README.md

 ## Writing a Solver

-You can write a solver in any language you want, but there is currently first-class support for Typescript solvers.
+You can write a solver in any language you want, but currently most of the examples are in Typescript.

+> Hate Javascript?
+Skip to [building a non-typescript solver](#non-typescript-solvers)

 > [!NOTE]
 > There are tons of examples of solvers inside the [algos directory!](./algos/)